 Complete the ATI TEAS Admission test with a proficient or higher overall score.
 Completion of ATI TEAS does not meet all requirements for admissions to the program.
 ATI TEAS can be taken September 1 - January 31 each year.
-ATI TEAS can be taken twice (there must be 30 days between each attempt).
+ATI TEAS can be taken twice.
 Score on the ATI TEAS are valid for two academic years.

 Apply to the program by the deadline given by the admissions office.